OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/dialog.markdown

 #### Showing and hiding

-To show or hide the dialog the `isShown` prop is used.
+To show or hide the dialog the `isOpen` prop is used.
 The following example illustrates a simple usage.

 ```
 class MyPage extends React.Component {